The 5 largest broker dealers by assets under management. Top ranking biggest broker dealers in the U.S. by total AUM.

 Raymond James

-Rounding out the survey is Raymond James.
-Like Edward Jones, this firm concentrates on supervising client accounts for a percentage of assets under management.
-The total amount of these assets is currently over $600 billion.
-The management fee is based on portfolio balance, and ranges from 1.0% to 2.25%.
-This means that on $100,000 account a customer will pay $2,250 in management fee alone every year.
+Finally, we have Raymond James.
+Similar to Edward Jones, this firm focuses on managing client accounts for a fee based on assets under management, totaling more than $1.48 trillion.
+The management fee depends on portfolio balance and generally ranges from 1.0% to 2.25%.
+For instance, on a $100,000 account, a customer could pay $2,250 annually in management fees.

-Like Edward Jones, Raymond James also charges high commissions on trades of securities.
-An account with the firm carries a $50 annual fee for accounts below $100,000.
-IRAs are available, although closing one costs $100.
+Like Edward Jones, Raymond James also charges high commissions for trades.
+Accounts with the firm are subject to a $50 annual fee for balances under $100,000, and IRAs have a $100 closing fee.

-Investors who open an account with Raymond James have access to the firm's security research, which spans nine economic sectors and includes commentary on over 1,300 stocks.
-The company also gives its clients free information on mutual funds and debt instruments.
+Account holders at Raymond James can access in-depth security research covering nine economic sectors and over 1,300 stocks.
+The firm also provides free information on mutual funds and bonds.

-Raymond James has its own bank, which is FDIC insured.
-This gives the firm's clients several options for cash management.
-Free cash balances can be swept into multiple FDIC-insured banks, creating up to ten times the normal $250,000 FDIC insurance.
-Another option is the Capital Access account.
-This is a separate account linked to a brokerage account.
-It comes with check writing and a debit card.
-However, Raymond James charges an uncomfortable $150 fee for accounts below $500,000.
-Investors who want free ATM reimbursements must have a quarter million dollars in assets, and even then the offer is limited to $100 per year in rebates.
+Raymond James operates its own FDIC-insured bank, providing clients with cash management options.
+Free cash balances can be swept into multiple FDIC-insured banks, extending FDIC insurance up to ten times the standard $250,000 coverage.
+The Capital Access account is another cash management option, linked to a brokerage account and offering check writing and a debit card.
+However, Raymond James charges a $150 annual fee for this service for accounts below $500,000.
+To qualify for ATM fee reimbursements, clients need at least $250,000 in assets, with a maximum of $100 reimbursed per year.

 Learn more in Raymond James review.